-It appears that conservative pundit Ann Coulter was only trying to poke a little fun with her Twitter response to First Lady Michelle Obama's photo on Sunday.
-However, the attempt did not go over quite so well with Twitter.
+It appears conservative Ann Coulter was only trying to poke a little fun with her Twitter response to the first lady’s photo on Sunday.
+However, the attempt did not go over quite so well with all of its audience.

 Coulter’s original photo was accompanied by a tweet that read, “My hashtag contribution to world affairs.”

-Here are just a few examples of the types of responses that Coulter’s photo generated:
+Here are just a few examples of the types of responses, which Coulter’s photo generated…

 — Bill Hanstock (@sundownmotel) May 12, 2014